babashka/fs/README.md

 (-> (fs/posix-file-permissions "adir") (fs/posix->str))
 ;; => "rwxrwxr-x"

-;; but you can explicitly override permissions on existing dirs (fs/set-posix-file-permissions "adir" "rwxrwxrwx")
+;; but you can explicitly override permissions on existing file & dirs like so:
+(fs/set-posix-file-permissions "adir" "rwxrwxrwx")
 (-> (fs/posix-file-permissions "adir") (fs/posix->str))
 ;; => "rwxrwxrwx"